Testing bosonic dark matter through white dwarf mass measurements: Introduction

 Traditionally, the mass of a WD can be inferred through two independent methods: (i) electromagnetic analysis, which combines spectroscopy, photometry, and parallax to infer mass via model-dependent atmospheric parameters \cite{tremblay2009spectroscopic,calamida2022perfecting}; and (ii) gravitational redshift, which exploits the relativistic shift of spectral lines as a measure of the star’s compactness \cite{falcon2012gravitational}.
 Despite major improvements in data quality and theoretical models, occasional tensions between these approaches remain.
 While ensemble studies generally recover consistency with the canonical mass–radius relation, significant discrepancies arise in a non-negligible subset of objects, with typical offsets of a few percent and outliers reaching up to $\sim 15\%$ \cite{bergeron1995masses,raddi2025testing,arseneau2024measuring,chandra2020gravitational}.
 Explanations based on thermal effects, atmospheric modeling assumptions, or calibration uncertainties~\cite{arseneau2025resolution} can mitigate part of the tension but fall short of accounting for the full magnitude observed in the most extreme cases, motivating the exploration of alternative explanations.
 Large-scale surveys such as SDSS and Gaia-based analyses \cite{crumpler2024detection,chandra2020gravitational,steen2024measuring,de2023gaia,vallenari2023gaia}, together with high-precision probes including astrometric microlensing \cite{mcgill2023first}, broadly validate the theoretical relation, yet the persistent outliers motivate the consideration of additional physics as one possible explanation.

 One intriguing possibility is that WDs might contain a gravitationally coupled but electromagnetically invisible component.
 In particular, scalar field DM, potentially forming a bosonic condensate within or around the star, can generate a gravitational mass defect that alters the observed compactness without affecting spectroscopic signatures.
 Such a component would naturally explain a mass discrepancy of order $\Delta M / M \sim 10\%$, mimicking a redshift excess without modifying the WD's atmospheric profile \cite{Sanchis-Gual:2022ooi,Brito:2015yfh,Leung:2013pra,Chan:2021gcm}.
 However, capture-based mechanisms of DM accumulation are severely constrained.
 For local DM densities ($\rho_{\mathrm{DM}}\sim 0.3\,\mathrm{GeV/cm^3}$) and direct detection bounds on cross-sections, the total DM mass acquired over a WD's lifetime is negligible, $f_{\mathrm{DM}} < 1\%$ \cite{Dasgupta:2019juq,Graham:2018efk}.
 To achieve fractions $f_{\mathrm{DM}} \sim 5\%$--$20\%$, a scalar field must have been present during the star's formation or gravitationally collapsed into a solitonic configuration prior to the WD phase \cite{Dasgupta:2019juq}.
 This demands highly non-standard scenarios that remain speculative but possible \cite{DiGiovanni:2020frc,Sanchis-Gual:2022ooi}.
+Other DM coupling options could be via modified gravity theories, in which the scalar field is described by pure non-minimal couplings of the gravitational field to the matter Lagrangian \cite{Jusufi:2025hte}.